nastaran-motiee/face-recognition/README.md

 # SmartElevatorSystem
+# A face recognition application for elevator
+# To run the application: python app/main.py

-this project is in progress...
+#this project is in progress...